heyjochen/notes/src/site/notes/10-19 Personal/10 Personal Development/10.01 Books/Deep Work.md

 One of the things I remembered most was his advice related to answering emails.
 He emphasizes to take your time and writing your response with a *process-centric approach* in mind.
 Avoid jargon, unnecessary bloated sentences and get straight to the point with a clear call to action.
 If needed provide specific time-slots for a call/meeting.

-This book was an easy read but could have been a blog post.
+This book was an easy read and could have been a blog post.